-There has never been a better time to think about planning a small wedding and there are plenty of positives to having a smaller wedding, such as:
+There has never been a better time to think about planning a small wedding and there are plenty of positives to having a small wedding, such as:

 They’re More Cost-Effective

 With a little bit of a smaller guest list, there’s bound to be a lot less money being spent.
 On food?
 Check.
 On drinks?
 Double-check.
 On space?
 Check check check!
 This means you can afford to spend a smidge more on your biggest priorities: it’s your special day, after all!

 An Intimate and Personal Atmosphere

 What can be more intimate and personal than spending one of the most important days of your life with a handful of the most important people in it?
 Plus: you can guarantee you won’t be looking back on your wedding photos one day, wondering who on Earth half of your guests were…

 Spend Time With Those Most Important To You

 ‘Doing The Rounds’ seems to almost be an unspoken tradition at every wedding: rushing from guest to guest, exchanging small talk, and thanking them for coming.
 But who said every dream wedding needed a rule book?
 With a small wedding, you can spend your time with the people you love – not just the people you know.